News 22 October 2024

 Quote 4: Why should one think about a Data Management Plan before starting doing research?

-Marte: “I will answer this question by asking a few of my own.
-Would you start cooking a complicated dish without first consulting or composing a recipe?
-Would you get married without first planning the big day?
-Would you simply buy a house without doing your research and going over all the practicalities like setting up a bank account, insurance, a payment plan and so on.
-Would you go deep sea diving without first making sure you have a boat, a guide, your oxygen tank and possible safety measures in place for when things go wrong?
-Writing a DMP forces you to think about how you will handle, collect, create, manage your research data and thus vastly improves the efficiency and quality of your eventual research.
-It is only logical to start working on this plan beforehand and then update throughout your research cycle.”
+Marte: “I will answer this question by asking one of my own.
+Would you simply start building a house without first doing your research and drawing a plan where you go over all the technical, financial and practical details like the resources you will need, how you will get them and so on?
+Similarly, writing a DMP forces you to think about how you will handle, collect, create and manage your data and thus vastly improves the efficiency and quality of your eventual research.
+It is only logical to start working on this plan beforehand and then update or adjust throughout your research cycle.”

 Thank you for the interview, Marte!